 What we know is that improving customer satisfaction and loyalty is a key driver for our company growth.
 Organizations often fail to dedicate as much time, funding, and support to customer retention as they do to other business operations.
 That is why the Internet is full of stories of people trying to get their money back without much success.

 We at ICDSoft offer an unconditional 100-day money-back guarantee on all shared hosting accounts.
 You just need to contact our team by sending a support ticket or an email.
 Sadly, domain registrations aren’t eligible for a refund, as we are actually using the registration services of another company – eNom.com.
 Moreover, we don’t provide automatic renewals, which might be useful for some people, but this way you won’t be seeing any strange transactions for services you don’t use.
 Since we don’t want to mislead our customers, and we follow good business practices, all information is clearly stated in our terms at https://www.icdsoft.com/en/terms.

-Refunds are probably some of the most confusing and annoying situations you can get yourself into.
+Refunds are probably among the most confusing and annoying situations you can get yourself into.
 Not with ICDSoft!
-We’ve been providing hosting services since 2001, and we want to have happy customers and maintain positive relationship, even if this means losing a sale.
+We’ve been providing hosting services since 2001, and we want to have happy customers and maintain a positive relationship, even if that means losing a sale.

 Most probably, you have services with other providers too – we won’t be upset about this – everybody does.
 Also, as a 21-century human being, you have signed up for a contract with various clauses and so much information written in small print no one has the time to read through.
 So, to summarize – you can and need to remember this:

 Providing the best support and customer satisfaction – this is our specialty!
 This is what we are trained for, and this is why our clients love us.
 This is why we have made our refund policy easy to understand and straight-forward.
 Of course, if your project is not compatible with our hosting environment, or you just like to try out various services until you find the best one to suits your needs – getting your money back is a piece of cake with us.